-[+ links for: Asimov on Jupiter - Asimov on Jupiter Response - Callisto - Europa - Flame Lords of Jupiter - The Galilean Satellites - Ganymede - The Great Red Spot - Io - Jovian Inferno - Leda - Pinnah-Birds and Genetic Engineering - Thanator: for and against - What to see on Jupiter ]
+[+ links for: Amalthea - Asimov on Jupiter - Asimov on Jupiter Response - Callisto - Europa - Flame Lords of Jupiter - The Galilean Satellites - Ganymede - The Great Red Spot - Io - Jovian Inferno - Leda - Pinnah-Birds and Genetic Engineering - Thanator: for and against - What to see on Jupiter ]

 Think of the size of it!
 Then, when you've thought, imagine Jupiter solid - accessible - habitable.
 Imagine a world that size with a surface.

 For that's Old Solar System Jupiter.
 What a bonanza for any writer or reader!
 A planet over 86,000 miles in diameter; surface area well over a hundred Earths...

 Or as we're told in Captain Future and the Space Emperor,

 ...a world whose fifty great jungle-clad continents and thirty vast oceans were still almost wholly unexplored.

 You could have anything - you could have separately evolved biological kingdoms, comprising a multi-being, multi-empire world on which explorers wouldn't need to think about outer space because their planet could count as a universe in itself -

 Not to mention the Galilean Satellites - the four planet-sized Jovian moons (elbow-room on Io, Europa, Ganymede and Callisto).
 And the smaller moons including Leda with its remarkable flower forest...
 Or, down on Jupiter itself, the particular mystery of the Great Red Spot - itself as large as a world.